 Hard Reset LG G2 with Hardware Keys

-If you unable to perform a factory data reset on your LG G2/G3 using the device settings for some reasons, you can try the hardware key method.
+If you are unable to perform a factory data reset on your LG G2/G3 using the device settings for some reasons, you can try the hardware key method.
 Just follow the steps given below:

 - Turn off your LG G2/G3.